Chewin' the Fat: Recurring characters and sketches

 An overbearing, narcissistic golfer who enjoys humiliating his fellow golf club members by making them do such things as retrieving a £50 note from a dustbin, or leaving another £50 note on the bar to see who would be desperate enough to pick it up for themselves.
-He is typically very loud and likes to make bombastic speeches and has a habit of calling everyone "Percy", even if it isn't their name.
+He is typically very loud and likes to make bombastic speeches and has a habit of calling everyone "Percy", even if it isn't their real name.
 He also wins many trophies, and makes sure everyone knows about it.